 While still at WNEW-FM, Dennis expanded his broadcasting activities to include two years as the music correspondent for television’s PM Magazine, and to host such syndicated radio shows as Rock Today, Rock ‘n Roll Never Forgets and Billboard Entertainment News.

 Dennis’ voiceover career also grew with numerous projects for HBO, Cinemax, Showtime and The Movie Channel.
-Corporate and commercial clients included American Express, Time, Lancôme, Proctor and Gamble, and Kraft Foods.
-He is now featured as the “Voice of Rock History” in the newly opened Museum at Bethel Woods – the story of the Sixties and Woodstock and has been the announcer for the Rock and Roll Hall of Fame broadcasts and VH1′s Concert of the Century at the White House.
+Corporate and commercial clients included American Express, Time, Lancôme, Procter and Gamble, and Kraft Foods.
+He is now featured as the “Voice of Rock History” at the Museum at Bethel Woods – the story of the Sixties and Woodstock and has been the announcer for the Rock and Roll Hall of Fame broadcasts and VH1’s Concert of the Century at the White House.
 Dennis was the narrator of Discovery Magazine on the Discover Network and the “voice” of the Smithsonian Channel.

-But his abiding passion is to be on-the-air; programming music that blends old favorites with new discoveries, interviewing artists, and interacting with his listeners.
-Presently, he gets to do that twice a day.
+But his abiding passion is to be on-the-air; programming music that blends old favorites with new discoveries, interviewing artists and interacting with his listeners.
+Today he’s happily doing that seven days a week.

 Since the summer of 2000 he’s been hosting weekday afternoons (2-6PM) on New York’s WFUV (90.7 FM, and streaming at WFUV.org).
 With an eclectic mix of rock, folk, jazz and blues and, guests in the studio that have included Elvis Costello, Ben Folds, Patti Smith, Edie Brickell and Ringo Starr, Dennis continues the tradition of progressive radio he helped to create.